BumboBlast/2dGameEngine_Tutorial/README.md

 			- we will get our current running time when we first start the frame,

 20May:	Texture Manager, to make loading textures much easier

 20May:	Created GameObject Class!!

-			- rather than keep updating all objects in the main, game class.
-Each object will have its own updates with its own specific behaviours.
+			- Rather than keep updating all objects in the main, game class,
+			- Each object will have its own updates with its own specific behaviours.